raul23/pyebooktools/docs/examples.rst

 - `Organize ebooks with output_folder_uncertain`_: organize ebooks that don't have any ISBN in them.

+`:star:`

+  You can use ``organize`` to check ebooks for corruption without organizing them by using the `--corruption-check-only`_ flag.
+See the `Check ebooks for corruption only`_ example for more details.

 `:information_source:`

   You can also combine all these cases by using all of the `output folders`_